vk2diy/adxi/README.md

      * The design history and AM-side configuration of a major family of [receiver chipsets](doc/receiver)
      * Why the old HAM radio trick of building your own coils is a pain in the ass but nonetheless useful to understand
      * A bunch about [antenna tuning hardware](doc/antenna-tuning)
-     * Roughly how to use a vector network analyzer and link it with Linux software to obtain
+     * Roughly how to use a vector network analyzer and link it with Linux software to characterize an antenna system, filter system, etc. with a frequency response curve
    * Also learned some better fundamentals including:
      * How to torture AI in to giving you insights in to aspects of electronics design you have no clue about
    * Also came up to date with a few ecosystem state of play issues regarding KiCad 8 library management, fabrication partner file format preferences, etc.